ZinkNotTheMetal/intro-to-dapr/docs/USEFUL_PATTERNS.md

 ## Saga pattern

-- A failure management pattern that helps estabilish consistency in distributed applications and coordinates transactions between multiple microservices to maintain data consistency
+- A failure management pattern that helps establish consistency in distributed applications and coordinates transactions between multiple microservices to maintain data consistency

 ## Task Chaining pattern

 - Series of activities that happen in sequential order.
 The output of one step may be passed as the input to the next step.
 - The steps of the workflow may need to be orchestrated across multiple microservices.
-- Need to implement retry policies and comensating transactions in case calls to a particular service fail
+- Need to implement retry policies and compensating transactions in case calls to a particular service fail

 ## Monitor Pattern